MU-Data-Science/GAF/Demo/readme.txt

 using pipenv for venv.
 pipfile.lock contains the env details.

+Here's how to use on new system/instance:
+1- install pipenv
+2- cd to GAF/Demo
+3- pipenv shell
+4- pipenv install -r requirements.txt

 how to activate? cd to this directory and then `pipenv shell` link to yt : https://www.youtube.com/watch?v=rHux0gMZ3Eg&t=712s